Fuel System

 Air-Fuel Mixtures for idle (green cells, bottom left), cruise (the red cells) and full throttle (the blue cells)

-“STOICHIOMETRIC” – means “the perfect mix” of air to fuel (by weight) for perfect combustion
+“STOICHIOMETRIC” – means “the perfect mix” of air to fuel (by weight) for perfect combustion.
+Not all fuels share the same mixture.

 TYPES of FUEL